Ladysnake/Ladysnake.github.io/wiki/requiem/configuration.md

 	- `raw_meats.json`: Items that can be eaten by zombies.
 	- `undead_cures.json`: Items that can be eaten to cure a possessed undead entity.

+### Loot Tables

+Requiem adds the ability to configure what loot a player gets when first possessing a mob by adding loot table files to `<namespace>:loot_tables/requiem/possession/<mob_id>.json`.
+Those loot tables must have the `requiem:possession` type.
+For examples, see [possession loot tables for vanilla mobs](https://github.com/Ladysnake/Requiem/tree/1.16/src/main/resources/data/minecraft/loot_tables/requiem/possession).

 ### Changes to Predicates

 To support more functionality in the following systems, Requiems adds its own predicates to vanilla ones.